 - Dr Alex Bateman and Dr Paul Kersey, EMBL European Bioinformatics Institute - The RNA central database of non-coding RNAs

 - Professor Michael J Sternberg, Imperial College London - Maintaining and extending PHYRE2 to deliver an internationally-recognised resource for protein model

-- Professor Pedro Mendes, University of Manchester - COPASI - Open source software for advanced biochemical network modelling
+- Professor Pedro Mendes, The University of Manchester - COPASI - Open source software for advanced biochemical network modelling

-- Professor Thomas Freeman, University of Edinburgh, and Dr Anton Enright, EMBL European Bioinformatics Institute - Development of a Rapid Processing Pipeline and Graph-based Visualization for the Analysis of Next Generation Sequencing Data
+- Professor Thomas Freeman, The University of Edinburgh, and Dr Anton Enright, EMBL European Bioinformatics Institute - Development of a Rapid Processing Pipeline and Graph-based Visualization for the Analysis of Next Generation Sequencing Data

 - Dr Nicolas Le Novere, EMBL European Bioinformatics Institute - BioModels Database, the comprehensive resource for computational models in biology